-New releases for August 2019 are available.
+New releases for Decemer 2019 are available.
 Click here to view their list.

 MMP Thinner is a powerful acrylic non-solvent based reducer.
 Only the smallest amount of MMP thinner is needed when reducing MMP Paint and Primer.